 We are continuing to offer a homebirth service.
 This is under continuous review and is dependent on staffing across the whole unit and whether the ambulance service is running normally.

 Breastfeeding support clinics have been reinstated.
 The tongue tie service has been reinstated.

 Perinatal Support for Black, Asian and Minority Ethnic Women

 Click here to visit the Local Maternity System (LMS) website for additional information for women from a BAME community, including details about vitamin D.

-Please remember; any alteration in your baby’s movements it is really important you ring for advice - we may need to see you to confirm you baby’s wellbeing.
+Please remember; any alteration in your baby’s movements it is really important you ring the maternity unit for advice - we may need to see you to confirm you baby’s wellbeing.
 The phone numbers can be found on your green notes.